 Practical Information About Keeping, Breeding and Buying Dwarf Cichlids

-ApistogrammaThe fish of the Genus Apistogramma are are beautiful and interesting tropical fish that are highly prized by many hobbyists.
+Understanding ApistogrammaThe fish of the Genus Apistogramma are beautiful tropical fish that are highly prized by many hobbyists.
 There are as many as 250 identified Apistogramma species, types or forms and more are discovered every year.
 There is a lot of diversity between Apistogramma species but all share a few common characteristics, chief among these is their small adult size.
-The largest Apistogrammas might reach 3 1/2 inches or slightly larger depending on the species.
+In the aquarium, the largest Apistogrammas might reach 3 1/2 inches in length (or slightly larger depending on the species).
 However, it is very rare to find an Apistogramma in the wild that approachs that length.
 With few if any exceptions, Apistogramma males are larger than females and often the difference can be dramatic.

 In most Apistogramma species, there is also a significant coloration difference between males and females.
 Apistogramma males are more colorful and, in many species, they have elaborate or extended fins.
 Many popular Apistogrammas have extended dorsal fins arching high above their bodies.
 Some have high sail like dorsals.
 Others have one or two elongated spines at the front of the fin and many have an even edge.